vEnhance/1802/mockmt3.typ

 = 18.02 Mock Midterm 3 Instructions

-- Don't turn the page until the signal to start is given #todo[time].
+- Don't turn the page until the signal to start is given (6:05pm ET in 1-190 on 13 Nov).

 - You have 50 minutes to answer six questions.
   We're not grading anything, so write your solutions anywhere